 Interns are expected to meet deadlines; they must honor class attendance and participation expectations.
 Department policy is that students may miss one class each semester, with appropriate make-up work, but if two classes are missed, the student is in danger of failing the class.
 If Interns miss or are tardy for class, their grade will be impacted and they need to discuss required make-up work with the campus supervisor.
 Interns with sites >100 miles from the campus will make individual arrangements with the campus supervisors regarding campus supervision.

+Colloquium:

-Colloquium: The cross-cohort colloquium is a required feature of internship and outlined in a separate syllabus provided by Dr. Mortola.
-Attending colloquium remotely (by Zoom) is not an option.
-Out-of-town interns are required to submit an alternative assignment on an approved topic.
+The cross-cohort colloquium is a required feature of internship and outlined in a separate syllabus provided by Dr. Elena Diamond.
+Attending colloquium remotely (by Zoom) is an option during the remote learning period.
+If you are unable to attend the Colloquium (either remotely during remote learning or in-person (when we are back on campus) you will be required to submit an alternative assignment on an approved topic.
 Please see your section leader (Todd or Priscilla) for details.